scottfjennings/ACR_waterbird_data_management/vignette.md

 ## The assumptions and logic for handling negatives:

-  - This method of handling negatives relies on data entered at the block scale.
+This method of handling negatives relies on data entered at the block scale.
 Each block with either have a net negative or net positive number of birds.

-We assume that birds counted as positive in one block are not counted as negative in another block in that section, and birds counted as negative in one block are not counted as positive in another block in that section.
-This might be the most tenuous assumption of this process, and when violated it could lead us to overestimate the total number of birds on the bay (double counts birds encountered twice in the same section).
+  - We assume that birds counted as positive in one block are not counted as negative in another block in that section, and birds counted as negative in one block are not counted as positive in another block in that section.

+      - This might be the biggest assumption of this process, and when violated it could lead us to overestimate the total number of birds on the bay (double counts birds encountered twice in the same section).
 But it is also the simplest assumption we can make for this scenario.
 We don’t currently have information to tease apart movements between blocks within a section, and we will need to make other tenuous assumptions if we want to try accounting for this lateral movement with the data as it is currently entered (i.e. assume how many times a bird/flock might be re-encountered within a section before it either flies forward to the next section or stays permanently behind the boats).
 If we had each individual tally in each block entered digitally then we could possibly track whether similar sized flocks were counted in multiple blocks in the same section.

   - We assume all birds flying past the boats originated on the bay (did not arrive to the bay behind the boats from the south during the